c0mix/IoT-SecurityChecker/README.md

 ### Architecture
 ![alt text](/resources/images/architettura.png "Architecture")

-1. The Knowledge DB file (here you can see a small [sample](/resources/iotDetectionKeyword.txt)) contains all the information and data that have been acquired during the knowledge-building phase of the thesis.
-It can be updated on the fly as new information are collected (for exapmle looking for a new IoT product, exploit or manufacturer).
+1. **The Knowledge DB** file (here you can see a small [sample](/resources/iotDetectionKeyword.txt)) contains all the information and data that have been acquired during the knowledge-building phase of the thesis.
+It can be updated on the fly as new information are collected (for example looking for a new IoT product, exploit or manufacturer).
-2. The Scanner manages and starts the hosts discovery process, you can find all the ports and configuration in the dedicated [class](/scanners/Masscan_Scanner.py).
-The scanning op- erations are run using masscan (https://github.com/robertdavidgraham/masscan).
+2. **The Scanner** manages and starts the hosts discovery process, you can find all the ports and configuration in the dedicated [class](/scanners/Masscan_Scanner.py).
+The scanning operations are run using masscan (https://github.com/robertdavidgraham/masscan).
-3. Bruteforcers classes ara capable of executing a dictionary attack on the following services: ftp, telenet, ssh, http basic.
+3. **Bruteforcers classes** are capable of executing a dictionary attack on the following services: ftp, telenet, ssh, http basic.
 The dictionary provided as wordlist are built based on the knowledge (in this repo you can find only small wordlists used for demo purpose).
-4. Exploit classes are able to execute a set of exploits that addresses well-know IoT vulnerabilities.
+4. **Exploit classes** are able to execute a set of exploits that addresses well-know IoT vulnerabilities.
 As for dictionary, the exploits list derives from the knowledge.
 The available exploits are 5 (plus one not public):
     - Cisco-PVC-2300 : the web camera Cisco PVC-2300 is affected by several